morrowmh/morrowmh.github.io/index.md

 ## Research Interests

 I am focused on Computational Commutative Algebra under the supervision of [Dr. Uwe Nagel](http://www.ms.uky.edu/~uwenagel/).
-Right now, I'm interested in the computation of Gröbner bases and syzygies in the setting of OI-modules over Noetherian polynomial OI-algebras.
+Right now, I'm interested in the computation of Gröbner bases, syzygies and free resolutions in the setting of OI-modules over Noetherian polynomial OI-algebras.
 For an introduction to the topic, see [this paper](https://arxiv.org/abs/1710.09247).
 To facilitate this computation, I have written the Macaulay2 package "OIGroebnerBases.m2" which can be found on my [GitHub](https://github.com/morrowmh/OIGroebnerBases).

 ## Teaching